Sophie Brzeska: Later years and death

+In other media

+The relationship between Henri Gaudier and Sophie Brzeska was fictionalised in the 1934 stage play The Laughing Woman by Josephine Tey under the pen name 'Gordon Daviot'.

 She was often left out of accounts of Gaudier's life.
 Savage Messiah, Ken Russell's 1972 film based on Ede's book, focuses on Sophie and Henri Gaudier's relationship giving them equal importance in shaping each other's lives.
 In the film she was played by Dorothy Tutin.